dmitro3/fair-launch/docs/docs/contracts/core-contracts.md

 # 🔧 Core Contracts

-## Factory Contract
+## Program ID

-**Contract Address:** `2133PDFLFMiJyzqKU55up2wThH68QjVFjtrtC5Mx91TY`
+**Program ID:** `2133PDFLFMiJyzqKU55up2wThH68QjVFjtrtC5Mx91TY`
 **Network:** Testnet

-The Factory Contract is the primary smart contract currently deployed in the POTLAUNCH protocol.
+The Program ID is the primary Solana program currently deployed in the POTLAUNCH protocol.
 It serves as the main entry point for token creation and management.

 ### Key Features